 I didn’t do a lot with the interior sets, that was mostly Herman Zimmerman and Andy and the set designers.
 Occasionally, I would add an idea for a tech bit in the first season.

 From the second season on, I was supplying large numbers of high-tech furniture designs and sickbay and science lab gear.

-For the third season, several enhancements were made to the sickbay set.
-Could you tell about your contributions to this set?
+For Season 3, several enhancements were made to the sickbay set.
+What can you tell us about your contributions to this set?

 Your contributions are perhaps the most obvious in the engineering details of the new ship.
 Could you tell us more about this?